RaiyanNooryRady/dream-shop/readme.md

 A wordpress theme boilerplate
-Change wptb with your theme text domain
+Change ds with your theme text domain
-Change WPTB with your theme TEXT DOMAIN
+Change DS with your theme TEXT DOMAIN